wp-plugins/youtube-video-sitemap-generator/README.txt

 == Screenshots ==

-1. Pick your post type from the backend administrator interface:
+1. Pick your post type from the back end administrator interface.

 == Upgrade Notice ==
 None yet